 index property

-Depending on the circumstances, a logicalLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is a non-negative integer that specifies the zero-based index within the containing run object’s (§3.14) array-valued logicalLocations property (§3.14.12) of a logicalLocation object that provides additional properties for the current logicalLocation object.
-We refer to the object in run.logicalLocations as the “cached object.”
+Depending on the circumstances, a logicalLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is the array index (§3.7.3) within theRun.logicalLocations (§3.14.12) of a logicalLocation object that provides additional properties for the current logicalLocation object.
+We refer to the object in theRun.logicalLocations as the “cached object.”

-If index is absent, it SHALL default to -1, which is otherwise not a valid value for this property.

 If the current object is an element of run.logicalLocations, then index MAY be present.
-If present, its value SHALL be the index of the current object within run.logicalLocations.
+If present, its value SHALL be the index of the current object within theRun.logicalLocations.

 Otherwise, if run.logicalLocations is absent, or if it does not contain a cached object for the current object, then index SHALL NOT be present.

-Otherwise (that is, if the current object is not an element of run.logicalLocations, and run.logicalLocations does contain a cached object for the current object), then index SHALL be present, and its value SHALL be the index within run.logicalLocations of the cached object.
+Otherwise (that is, if the current object is not an element of theRun.logicalLocations, and theRun.logicalLocations does contain a cached object for the current object), then index SHALL be present, and its value SHALL be the array index within theRun.logicalLocations of the cached object.

 If index is present, and if the cached object contains any property that is absent from the current object, then the current object SHALL take the value of that property from the cached object.